Skip Navigation

 OU School of Aviation

 The College of Atmospheric & Geographic Sciences offers a bachelor’s degree with a major in Aviation that can help you achieve your career goals.
 The Bachelor of Science with a Major in Aviation is designed for students who want to take the first step toward a career in Aviation.
-OU offers four concentrations for students to consider.
+OU offers five concentrations for students to consider.

 • Aviation Management - Air Traffic Management Concentration